 PC2 & GT Sport

 For good all-rounders, pick something like Project Cars 2 or GT Sport, depending on your platform.
-We go into more detail about specific games in this article here, which should give you a good idea as to which ones are better than others for different play styles.
+It helps to check out the best sim racing games for beginners, which should give you a good idea as to which ones are better than others for different play styles.
 But you might also want to consider your experience level here too.

 iRacing & rFactor